 Though in function and, sometimes even in appearance, the two machines might be similar.
 But there are a few technical differences between the two devices.
 These technical differences have been dealt with in detail as follows.

-Both the devices have got needles that is a given.
+Both the devices have got needles which is a given.
 But the difference lies in the number of needles.
 A sewing machine has only one needle.
 This needle is used for all the variance in stitches that you can obtain using a sewing machine.

 In the case of a Serger vs a sewing machine, there are multiple needles in place.
 There can be about three to five needles moving in every stitch by a Serger.
 Depending on the number of needles, different types of stitches can be achieved with a Serger.